 In 2015, African leaders adopted Agenda 2063 as the continent’s new long-term vision for the next 50 years.
 Agenda 2063 aims to optimize the use of Africa’s resources for the benefit of the continent’s people.
-The NEPAD Agency, the implementing agency of the African Union, has been tasked with fast-tracking the implementation and monitoring of major continental development programmes and frameworks, including Agenda 2063 and the Sustainable Development Goals (SDGs).
+The NEPAD Agency, the implementing agency of the African Union, has been tasked with fast-tracking the implementation and monitoring of major continental development programs and frameworks, including Agenda 2063 and the Sustainable Development Goals (SDGs).

 The African Aspirations for 2063